231 Organisational Model

 Legislative Decree no. 231 dated 8 June 2001 introduced to the Italian legal system a regime of entities’ administrative liability resulting from certain crimes (so-called “underlying offences”) committed in the interest or to the advantage of the Company by persons acting for the Company in a representative, administrative or management capacity, as well as those exercising the management and control of the same (so-called top management) and lastly by people under the management or supervision of top management (so-called people subjected to the supervision of others).

 Since 2004 Acea has adopted an Organisation, Management and Control Model pursuant to Legislative Decree no. 231/01 (“231 Organisation Model” or “Model”), designed to prevent the committing of theoretically feasible administrative crimes and offences within the scope of company business.
 The 231 Organisation Model is subject to constant revision and enhancement in the light of experience gained, developments in case law and theory, the legislative evolution of the Decree and company organisational changes.
-Acea SpA’s new Model was approved by the Company’s Board of Directors on 15 December 2021.
+Acea SpA’s new Model was approved by the Company’s Board of Directors on10 November 2023.

 The Code of Ethics is an integral part of the Organisation and Management Model.

-In adopting the 231 Organisation Model, and consistent with the express requirements laid down by the laws in force, Acea sets itself the following general objectives:
+In sum, in adopting the 231 Organisation Model, and consistent with the express requirements laid down by the laws in force, Acea sets itself the following general objectives:

 • to prevent the risk of theoretically feasible administrative crimes and offences being committed within the scope of the Company’s business;